KarolCiemborowicz/repository-dispatch/README.md

-# workflow-dispatch
+# repository-dispatch

-Demonstrates a GitHub workflow cascade using workflow dispatch.
+Demonstrates a GitHub workflow cascade using repository dispatch.